-Assuming an anticipated publication of these revisions to LC-PCC documentation on August 15, 2023, we use this date in the revisions below, and propose also that this date be considered "Day 1" for the new practice, so that dependent announcements and revisions to FAQs, NACO funnel manuals, etc. can also be completed in the intervening time and aligned with that date if possible.
-Further recommendations about next steps to be completed are discussed in the "Other Comments" section below.
+PoCo approved SCS's policy recommendations on April 24, 2023, with updates on May 16, 2023.
+These guidelines were published and presented at the Operations Committee (OpCo) meeting on May 5, 2023.
+Originally, SCS had assumed an anticipated publication of its proposed revisions to LC-PCC documentation on August 15, 2023, and therefore proposed that this date be considered "Day One" for the new practice.
+This also provided some time for announcements and revisions to FAQs, NACO funnel manuals, etc. to be completed in the intervening time and aligned with that date.